Back to blog

 What should be included in a mobile app testing checklist before launch?

-A pre-launch mobile app testing checklist should include device and OS coverage, onboarding, authentication, permissions, poor-network behavior, notifications, payments or subscriptions, accessibility, performance, security, analytics, crash reporting, app store readiness, defect triage, and final go/no-go evidence.
+A mobile app testing checklist should include supported devices and OS versions, critical user flows, permissions, network states, notifications, payments or subscriptions, accessibility, performance, security, analytics, crash reporting, store submission materials, and a final release decision record.

-How many devices should a mobile app be tested on?
+How many devices should a mobile app be tested on before launch?

 What mobile app tests should be automated before release?

-Automate stable, repeated, high-risk checks such as smoke tests, login, critical navigation, API contract checks, entitlement checks, and regression flows that must run before every release candidate.
-Keep exploratory, accessibility, visual, and first-time workflow testing manual until the behavior stabilizes.
+Automate stable, repeated, high-risk checks such as smoke tests, login, critical navigation, API contracts, entitlement checks, and regression flows that run before every release candidate.
+Keep exploratory UX, accessibility judgment, store materials, and new workflows manual until they stabilize.

-When should a mobile app launch be delayed after testing?
+When should a team delay a mobile app launch?

-Delay launch when payment, account, data integrity, security, privacy, accessibility, crash, analytics, or store-submission risks remain unresolved.
-If defects are lower severity, the team can narrow scope only when owners, workarounds, support notes, monitoring, and hotfix paths are clear.
+Delay a launch when payment, account, data integrity, security, privacy, accessibility, crash, or store-review risks remain unresolved, or when the team lacks evidence to understand user impact.
+Narrow scope only when the remaining risks have owners, workarounds, and a clear monitoring plan.

 Release ReadinessQA ChecklistMobile App TestingApp Launch